YuvarajTana/modern-web-development/README.md

-# modern-web-development
+## Modern web development

-This repository is dedicated to capture all moden and standard ways of building web applications in 2024 using meta frameworks and AI
+- This repository is dedicated to capture all moden and standard ways of building web applications in 2024 using meta frameworks and AI